 The fact that the senior levels of government have not yet taken action to hold fossil fuel polluters accountable does not mean that local governments cannot take action to recover their own climate costs.
-Indeed, a community concerned about local costs of climate change may be more willing to show leadership to protect its residents and environment, and may be more willing to have a discussion about the role of the fossil fuel industry in contributing to those costs.
+Indeed, a community concerned about local costs of climate change may be more willing to show leadership to protect its residents and environment, and may be more willing to ended up in our atmosphere.
+That's doubly true if you consider the impact of some of these companies in lobbying against action on climate change and in funding public misinformation on climate science.
+Had these companies acted, when they learned of the science of climate change in the 1960s, to shift the economy towards renewable energy, we would live in a very different, and more sustainable, society.